 What is the “Deva Cut”?

 The Deva Cut is a hair cutting technique created by Lorraine Massey at her Devachan salon in New York (in 1994) whereby each curl is cut individually and normally at an angle so as to not disrupt the curl pattern.
 Usual practice in salons is the hair is washed, dried, the hair brushed and pulled straight and then cut.
 Well as we know here at D&D, that doesn’t work with curly hair.
 No two curls are the same so cutting curls like this usually results in an uneven disaster.
 By cutting the hair dry, in its natural state, specialist stylists who are adept at cutting curls (like us) are able to cut the curls where they naturally sit, and thus create a beautiful shape.
 This has become known in the USA as the ‘Deva Cut’ and is beginning to be a known term here in the UK too.
-Curly curly hair cuts are nothing new however, and here at David & David, we treat each person’s hair individually and exercise the best techniques for their style.
-Deva Cuts in Plymouth are not a new thing!
+We also use ‘curl-by-curl’ cuts as this is the trademark which Lorraine now uses.
+Curly hair cuts are nothing new however, and here at David & David, we treat each person’s hair individually and exercise the best techniques for their style.

 Curly Hair Stylists in Plymouth